Jooxbac/Django-REST-Framework-API-Project/README.md

 1. ### Creating Models

-In the app folder we can create models, that will be converted to database tables, adding them to the `models.py` file.
+In the app's folder we can create models, that will be converted to database tables, adding them to the `models.py` file.
 Each class will be a table, and each attribute will be a column. id column will be created by default.
 We can specify the type of data for each attribute using `models` class methods (eg: models.CharField()).

 ![Model creation example in models.py](/images/01_models.jpg)